 Massachusetts Development Finance Agency.
 On June 12, 2008, the Governor approved legislation amending a 2006 law authorizing an "infrastructure investment incentive" program, known as "I-Cubed."
 The amendment, among other things, clarified the manner in which the program is to be financed and the security for the related bonds.
 Under the program, up to \$250 million of public infrastructure improvements to support significant new private developments may be financed by bonds issued by the Massachusetts Development Finance Agency (MassDevelopment) that are secured by and payable from a general obligation pledge of contract assistance from the Commonwealth.
-Legislation approved by the Governor on August 7, 2012 increased this amount from \$250 million to \$325 million.
+Legislation approved by the Governor on August 7, 2012 increased this amount from \$250 million to \$325 million, and legislation approved by the Governor on August 13, 2014 increased the amount to \$600 million.
 Until a related new private development is completed and occupied, the developer's property will be assessed by the municipality in which the development is located in amounts equal to the debt service cost on the bonds to reimburse the Commonwealth for such cost.
 After each phase of the private development is completed and occupied, the municipality will be required to reimburse the Commonwealth for any portion of the debt service cost on the bonds that is not covered by new state tax revenues generated from the related private development.
 The municipality's reimbursement obligation will be secured by a general obligation pledge of the municipality, a local aid intercept and a reserve fund which must be funded in an amount equal to or greater than two years of debt service on the bonds.
 The obligation of the municipality ends when the Commonwealth has collected revenues sufficient to pay principal and interest payments to date plus all remaining principal payments due.
-Pursuant to this legislation, in April, 2014, MassDevelopment issued approximately \$34.6 million of taxexempt bonds to finance infrastructure projects associated with the Fan Pier development in Boston.
-Also, in 2010, MassDevelopment issued \$10 million of bond anticipation notes in anticipation of the issuance of bonds to finance certain public infrastructure costs at a development in Somerville, Massachusetts.
-Renewals of these notes are expected to be financed by special obligation bonds to be issued in May, 2014.
-In June, 2014, MassDevelopment expects to issue \$10 million in tax-exempt bonds to finance infrastructure projects associated with the Chestnut Hill Square Project in Newton.
+Pursuant to this legislation, in April, 2014, MassDevelopment issued approximately \$34.6 million of tax-exempt contract assistance bonds to finance infrastructure projects associated with the Fan Pier development in Boston.
+Also, in June, 2014, MassDevelopment issued \$9.3 million of tax-exempt contract assistance bonds to refinance bond anticipation notes issued in 2010 to finance certain public infrastructure costs at a development in Somerville, Massachusetts.
+In

+September, 2014, MassDevelopment expects to issue \$10 million in tax-exempt contract assistance bonds to finance infrastructure projects associated with the Chestnut Hill Square Project in Newton.
+As of August 31, 2014, total "I-Cubed" program bonds outstanding were \$43.9 million.

 Legislation approved by the Governor on August 8, 2008 includes an authorization to finance up to \$43 million of the costs of a parkway at the former South Weymouth naval air base to support the development of the former base.
 Similar to the I-Cubed program financing model, the bonds to be issued by MassDevelopment to finance the parkway will be secured and payable from a general obligation pledge of contract assistance from the Commonwealth.
-In the event that the new state tax revenues generated from the new private development are less than the debt service cost on the bonds, the South Shore Tri-Town Development Corporation, a public entity with municipal taxing and other powers over the geographic area of the former base, will be required to reimburse the Commonwealth for any such shortfall.
-The legislation provides that such payment obligations of the Corporation be secured by a general obligation pledge of the Corporation.
-As of April 30, 2014, approximately \$28.1 million of such bonds were outstanding.
+As of August 31, 2014, approximately \$27.04 million of such bonds were outstanding.